farhans-stack/devops-bootcamp-project/README.md

 ## Conclusion
 This project reflects practical DevOps implementation using real infrastructure, focusing on security, automation, and observability.
+This project combines Infrastructure as Code (Terraform), configuration management (Ansible), containerization (Docker), and monitoring to demonstrate a complete DevOps workflow.

 ## System Architecture
 The project is deployed across three EC2 servers with clearly defined roles: